 I have noticed that when I am on my period, I defecate and fart much more frequently than usual.
 I was wondering why this was the case.
 I also find that chocolate works as a natural laxative for me.
 Why is that?

 Dear Usually regular,

 At the beginning of your cycle, special chemicals called prostaglandins enter the bloodstream.
 Prostaglandins are like rabble-rousers that cause your uterus to contract, releasing your menstrual flow.
 At the same time, prostaglandins also speed up the normal contractions in your intestines.
 Common side-effects of this commotion include abdominal cramps, diarrhea, and nausea.
-For more information about menstrual irregularity, take a look at the Women's Sexual Health Category in the Reproductive and Sexual Health Archives.
+For more information about menstrual irregularity, take a look at the Women's Sexual Health Category in the Sexual & Reproductive Health Archives.

 To minimize PMS and promote regularity, consider these suggestions before and during your period: